Health impact of asbestos: United States

 The United States remains one of the few developed countries to not completely ban asbestos.
-While it is banned its use for certain items, it is legal for use in products such as clothing, pipeline wraps, vinyl floor tiles, millboards, cement pipes, disk brake pads, gaskets and roof coatings.
+While it has banned its use for certain items, it is legal for use in products such as clothing, pipeline wraps, vinyl floor tiles, millboards, cement pipes, disk brake pads, gaskets and roof coatings.

 In 1989 the EPA issued the Asbestos Ban and Phase Out Rule but in 1991, asbestos industry supporters challenged and overturned the ban in a landmark lawsuit: Corrosion Proof Fittings v. the Environmental Protection Agency.
 Although the case resulted in several small victories for asbestos regulation, the EPA ultimately did not put an end to asbestos use.
 This ruling leaves many consumer products that can still legally contain trace amounts of asbestos.
 For a clarification of products which legally contain asbestos, read the EPA's clarification statement.

 In 2010, Washington State banned asbestos in automotive brakes starting in 2014.
 The Occupational Safety and Health Administration (OSHA), has set limits of 100,000 fibers with lengths greater than or equal to 5 μm per cubic meter of workplace air for eight-hour shifts and 40-hour work weeks.

 Canada

-In Canada, asbestos is not presently banned, though its use has declined since the mid-1970s and early 1980s.
-Products containing asbestos are regulated by the Asbestos Products Regulation (SOR 2007/260).
-On December 16, 2016, parliament stated that as of 2018, all use of asbestos will be totally banned.
+In Canada, asbestos use declined through the mid-1970s and early 1980s before ultimately being banned on December 30th, 2018 when the Prohibition of Asbestos and Products Containing Asbestos Regulations went into effect.
+Notably, these regulations include provisions to allow the use of asbestos for military and nuclear purposes.